Hraby/react-portfolio/README.md

-# Personal portfolio build with React
+# Personal portfolio built with React